 - Ziplock Bags – Even if you’re drowning in monsoon rain, ziplock bags will keep the essentials dry.

-Before jumping on your motorbike and whisking away into the sunset, you should be aware of what is required to drive in Vietnam.
+Before jumping on your motorbike and riding off into the sunset, you should be aware of what is legally required to drive in Vietnam.

 - You are legally required to have a valid motorbike license to ride in Vietnam.